luckkrit/cos3103/slides_src/pages/2_68/2_68_sql_dml2.md

 <div v-show="$slidev.nav.clicks == 1">

-- For performance, which one is better?
+- For performance/read ability, which one is better?

 ```sql
 SELECT DISTINCT e.employeenumber,